-Mondrian Investment Partners LTD decreased its stake in shares of Koninklijke Philips N.V.
-(NYSE:PHG - Free Report) by 0.3% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 7,111,484 shares of the technology company's stock after selling 23,582 shares during the period.
-Koninklijke Philips comprises 3.1% of Mondrian Investment Partners LTD's portfolio, making the stock its 7th largest holding.
-Mondrian Investment Partners LTD owned about 0.76% of Koninklijke Philips worth $180,632,000 as of its most recent filing with the Securities & Exchange Commission.
+Mondrian Investment Partners LTD lessened its holdings in Koninklijke Philips N.V.
+(NYSE:PHG - Free Report) by 0.3% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 7,111,484 shares of the technology company's stock after selling 23,582 shares during the period.
+Koninklijke Philips comprises 3.1% of Mondrian Investment Partners LTD's investment portfolio, making the stock its 7th biggest holding.
+Mondrian Investment Partners LTD owned 0.76% of Koninklijke Philips worth $180,632,000 as of its most recent SEC filing.

 Koninklijke Philips (NYSE:PHG - Get Free Report) last released its quarterly earnings results on Tuesday, July 29th.
 The technology company reported $0.41 earnings per share for the quarter, topping the consensus estimate of $0.29 by $0.12.
 Koninklijke Philips had a net margin of 1.00% and a return on equity of 11.95%.
-The business had revenue of $5.05 billion for the quarter, compared to the consensus estimate of $4.35 billion.
-As a group, sell-side analysts predict that Koninklijke Philips N.V. will post 1.63 EPS for the current fiscal year.
+The business had revenue of $5.05 billion for the quarter, compared to analysts' expectations of $4.35 billion.
+On average, research analysts expect that Koninklijke Philips N.V. will post 1.63 EPS for the current fiscal year.

-Separately, Wall Street Zen downgraded shares of Koninklijke Philips from a "buy" rating to a "hold" rating in a research report on Saturday, August 2nd.
-Two analysts have rated the stock with a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company's stock.
-According to MarketBeat.com, Koninklijke Philips currently has an average rating of "Moderate Buy".
+Separately, Wall Street Zen cut shares of Koninklijke Philips from a "buy" rating to a "hold" rating in a report on Saturday, August 2nd.
+Two investment analysts have rated the stock with a hold rating, two have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of "Moderate Buy".

-Get Our Latest Stock Report on Koninklijke Philips
+Get Our Latest Research Report on Koninklijke Philips

 About Koninklijke Philips